 If all this sounds like a big headache, well, it is!
 But we have had many excellent outcomes where the customer was thrilled with the finished product.
 So, if you’re game, let’s talk.

 Also, we cannot provide a limited selection of the size, shape, or surface texture range provided within our mold sets.
 For example, there is no way we can provide only the “Large” sizes from our Cobblestone set.
-If you want only a limited selection of stones within a given Stone Style, then you may separate out those items prior to installing them at the job site.
+If you want only a limited selection of stones within a given Stone Style, then you may separate out those items prior to installing them at your project location.

 Until we fully schedule your order, we don’t know when it is likely to be ready.
-However, we use historical facts to help us make a pretty good guess.
+But we use historical facts to help us make a pretty good guess.
 For example, if your order is fairly simple, then there is about a 70% chance that it will be ready within 2 weeks, and about a 90% chance that it will be ready within 3 weeks.

 But please remember, this is only a guess.
 If your order is large, or if it features a lot of accessory products, it could take longer.
 Also, if the molds for your Stone Style are already being used, we may not be able to start producing your order right away.